clouren/SLIP_LU/README.txt

 This software package is used to solve a sparse systems of linear equations exactly using the SLIP LU factorization.

-This folder contains eight C++ files: SLIP_LU, SLIP_random, example, example2, example3, example4, example5
+This folder contains the C++ files: SLIP_LU, example, example2, example3, example4, example5
 This folder also contains header files (including Suitesparse headers).
 Do not modify these headers.
-This folder also contains MATLAB interface

 *********SLIP_LU*********
 Purpose: Exactly solve a sparse system of linear equations using a given input matrix and right hand side vector file.
 This code can